dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Your_First_Rule.md

      # That's what `<choice>` Is defined in `extras` allows you define that list.
 If you dictate `i choose custom grid` Then `CustomGrid` will be printed as text.
      # Items in the list are pairs. e.g `{"custom grid": "CustomGrid"}` The first item of a pair is the command "custom grid" and the second "CustomGrid" output text action.
     "i choose <choice>":           Text("%(choice)s"),
     }
+    extras = [
+              IntegerRef("n", 1, 1000),
+              Dictation("text"),
+              Choice("choice",
+                    {
+                    "alarm": "alarm",
+                    "custom grid": "CustomGrid",
+                    "element": "e"
+                    }),
+                ]
+    defaults = {
+                "n": 1,
+                "text": "",
+            }

-# This stuff is required too -- However you will learn more about how to change the rule types and contexts later.
+# This stuff below is required too --
+# However you will learn more about how to change the rule types and contexts later in the documentation.
 def get_rule():
     return MyRule, RuleDetails(name="my rule")
 ```